 Communications and Marketing

 Linley Kirkwood is the Operations Officer at Malaria No More, a nonprofit that is committed to eradicating malaria through engaging leaders, rallying the public, and delivering life-saving tools and education to families across Africa.
-She has more than six years of experience in project management for nonprofit and social impact organizations, including Habitat for Humanity.
+She has more than eight years of experience in project management for nonprofit and social impact organizations, including Habitat for Humanity.
 Linley has a BA from Villanova University and an MBA and an MPA from Cornell University, where she focused her graduate studies on nonprofit management, sustainable global enterprise, and managerial finance.

 As a Seattle native who has recently returned the area after nine years out east, Linley is excited to be a part of the YNPN Seattle community.
 She also serves on the steering committee of the Northwest Global Donors Exchange and in her free time, she enjoys baking, traveling, and exploring the beautiful Pacific Northwest.